neondatabase/website/content/docs/import/import-from-postgres.md

 - Optionally, create a role in Neon to perform the restore operation.
 The role that performs the restore operation becomes the owner of restored database objects.
 For example, if you want role `sally` to own database objects, create `role` sally in Neon and perform the restore operation as `sally`.
 - If you have assigned database object ownership to different roles in your source database, read [Database object ownership considerations](#database-object-ownership-considerations).
 You may want to add a `-O` option to your `pg_restore` command to avoid errors.
 - Create the target database in Neon.
 For example, if you are migrating a database named `pagila`, create a database named `pagila` in Neon.
 For instructions, see [Create a database](/docs/manage/databases#create-a-database).
 - Retrieve the connection string for your Neon database.
-You can find it on the **Connection Details** widget on the Neon **Dashboard**.
+You can find it in the **Connection Details** widget on the Neon **Dashboard**.
 It will look something like this:

    <CodeBlock shouldWrap>